Learn more about our positions and policies on topics related to the environment, social impact, governance and product safety.

 We continue to invest in water use reduction with a focus on the company’s operations at high risk for water stress, and we conduct local engagement at the community level to identify appropriate environmental and social actions customized to improve the local situations.

-We aim to advance the well-being of 1 billion people through programs and innovation focused on delivering essentials for a better life.
+We aim to advance the well-being of 1 billion people through programs and innovation focused on delivering our purpose of Better Care for a Better World.

 Kimberly-Clark maintains a strong commitment to respect basic worker rights and to promote responsible corporate conduct throughout its global operations.
 Further, we respect our employees’ rights to freedom of association and collective bargaining.